'Jersey Shore' star's ex-girlfriend arrested in Vegas fight

 Police and her lawyer say the 31-year-old ex-girlfriend of "Jersey Shore" TV show star Ronnie Ortiz-Magro is facing a misdemeanor domestic battery charge in Las Vegas after a weekend fight.

-Officer Laura Meltzer said Monday that Jennifer "Jen" Harley of Las Vegas was arrested about 10:30 p.m.
-Sunday after patrol officers responded to a report of a man trying to pull a woman from a damaged vehicle near a crossroads southwest of the Las Vegas Strip.
+Officer Laura Meltzer said Monday that Jennifer Harley of Las Vegas was arrested Sunday night after officers responded to a report of a man trying to pull a woman from a damaged vehicle near a crossroads southwest of the Las Vegas Strip.

-Harley's attorney, Michael Cristalli, confirmed the arrest but said he had not talked with Harley and could not immediately comment about the circumstances.
+Harley's attorney, Michael Cristalli, confirmed the arrest but said he could not immediately comment about the circumstances.

 Meltzer says Ortiz-Magro was bleeding, that officers determined Harley was the aggressor and that the two had a domestic relationship.